MicrosoftDocs/dynamics-365-fraud-protection/content/rule-analyst.md

 - **Fraud Rate** – The percentage of confirmed fraudulent transactions out of the total confirmed fraud and non-fraud transactions on the decision rules.
 - **Rule/Clause Distribution** – The distribution of the decision rules.
 - **Score Distribution** – The distribution of Fraud Protection scores.
 When decision rule and clauses are selected in the filter, this chart shows the relations between decision rules and Fraud Protection scores.
-- **Bank Decision Distribution** – The distribution of bank decisions.
+- **Bank Decision Distribution(when applies)** – The distribution of bank decisions.
 When decision rule and clauses are selected in the filter, this chart shows the relation between decision rules and bank decisions.

 ## Observe rule analysis
 Fraud Protection's Observe rule analysis report shows the distribution percentage for the observe rule as it's overlapped by a decision rule.
 The report also shows the transaction status and confirmed fraud metrics by the observe rule and clause segments.